http://timesofindia.indiatimes.com/nri/contributors/contributions/arti-buxi/A-time-line-in-Kiev/articleshow/10726559.cms

 your folly

-to feel a lone connection
+to feel a lone connection to something

 special